deepstreamIO/deepstream.io-website/content/releases/10-server/v4-0-0/index.md

 - Cluster node

 A cluster node is the core of clustering and is responsible for serializing the messages to send, as well as subscribing to any messages in the cluster it may be interested in.
-The default supplied version with deepstream is a vertical message bus for use with node Clustering.
+The default supplied version with deepstream is a vertical message bus for use with node clustering.
 It's very easy to write your own though!

 ```
 interface DeepstreamClusterNode  {